trevorregister/regional-burn-volunteering/README.md

 * refactor user schema to remove teams
 * refactor team schema to remove members
 * mongoose transactions to preserve atomicity with signups/unsignups
+* refactor controller -> use-case -> repo object destructuring to be consistent across the app.
+Look at AddLead use case as example.
+* some kind of ABAC
+* refactor update use-cases to patch only text fields (name, description, etc)